Salé: Republic of Salé

 In the 17th century, Salé became a haven for Barbary pirates, among them the Moriscos expelled from Spain turned corsairs, who formed an independent Republic of Salé.
-Salé pirates (the well-known "Salé Rovers") enslaved civilians from European coasts; capturing, for, example, 1,000 English villagers in 1625, selling them later in Africa.
-They sold their crews and sometimes passengers into slavery in the Arabic world.
+These were the Salé pirates (the well-known "Salé Rovers").
+In 1609, Philip III decreed the expulsion of all Moriscos (people of Muslim or Moorish descent) from Spain.
+About 2000 of these refugees, originally from the town of Hornachos near Badajoz, Spain, settled around Salé and occupied the kasbah, attracting between 5000 and 14,000 other Moriscos to join them.
+Rabat and neighboring Salé united to form the Republic of Bou Regreg in 1627.
+They engaged in piracy, captured ships and sold their crews and sometimes passengers into slavery in the Arabic world.
 Despite the legendary reputation of the Salé corsairs, their ships were based across the river in Rabat, called "New Salé" by the English.

 European powers took action to try to eliminate the threat from the Barbary Coast.
-On May 1628, the city of Salé was bombarded by Spain and, in 20 July 1629, it bombarded by French Admiral Isaac de Razilly with a fleet composed of the ships Licorne, Saint-Louis, Griffon, Catherine, Hambourg, Sainte-Anne, Saint-Jean; his forces destroyed three corsair ships.
+In May 1628, the city of Salé was bombarded by Spain and, on 20 July 1629, it was bombarded by French Admiral Isaac de Razilly with a fleet composed of the ships Licorne, Saint-Louis, Griffon, Catherine, Hambourg, Sainte-Anne, Saint-Jean; his forces destroyed three corsair ships.

 20th century

 During the decades preceding the independence of Morocco, Salé was the stronghold of some "national movement" activists.
 The reading of the "Latif" (a politically charged prayer to God, read in mosques in loud unison) was launched in Salé and became popular in some cities of Morocco.

-A petition against the so-called "Berber Dahir" (a decree that allowed some Berber-speaking areas of Morocco to continue using Berber Law, as opposed to Sharia Law) was given to Sultan Mohamed V and the Resident General of France.
+A petition against the so-called "Berber Dahir" (a decree that allowed some Berber-speaking areas of Morocco to continue using Berber law, as opposed to Sharia law) was given to Sultan Mohamed V and the Resident General of France.
 The petition and the "Latif" prayer led to the withdrawal and adjustment of the so-called "Berber Decree" of May 1930.
-The activists who opposed the "Berber Decree" apparently feared that the explicit recognition of the Berber Customary Law (a very secular-minded Berber tradition) would threaten the position of Islam and its Sharia law system.
-Others believed that opposing the French-engineered "Berber Decree" was a means to turn the table against the French occupation of Morocco.
+The activists who opposed the "Berber Decree" apparently feared that the explicit recognition of the Berber customary law (a very secular-minded Berber tradition) would threaten the position of Islam and its Sharia law system.
+Others believed that opposing the French-engineered "Berber Decree" was a means to turn the tables against the French occupation of Morocco.

 The widespread storm that was created by the "Berber Dahir" controversy created a somewhat popular Moroccan nationalist elite based in Salé and Fez; it had strong anti-Berber, anti-West, anti-secular, and pro Arab-Islamic inclinations.
-This period helped develop the political awareness and activism that would lead fourteen years later to the signing of the Manifest of Independence of Morocco on 11 January 1944 by many "Slawi" activists and leaders.
+This period helped develop the political awareness and activism that would lead fourteen years later to the signing of the Manifesto of Independence of Morocco on 11 January 1944 by many "Slawi" activists and leaders.
 Salé has been deemed to have been the stronghold of the Moroccan left for many decades, where many leaders have resided.

 Salé, like many other Moroccan cities, had its own mellah, where the Jewish community resided.
 Raphael Encaoua, a famous rabbi born in Salé is buried in the Jewish cemetery nearby.